approov/quickstart-ios-swift-urlsession/README.md

-# Approov Quickstart: iOS Swift URLSession
+# Approov Quickstart: iOS and watchOS Swift URLSession

-This quickstart is written specifically for native iOS apps that are written in Swift and making API calls using [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession) that you wish to protect with Approov.
+This quickstart is written specifically for native iOS and watchOS apps that are written in Swift and making API calls using [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession) that you wish to protect with Approov.
 If this is not your situation then check if there is a more relevant quickstart guide available.

 This page provides all the steps for integrating Approov into your app.
 Additionally, a step-by-step tutorial guide using our [Shapes App Example](https://github.com/approov/quickstart-ios-swift-urlsession/blob/master/SHAPES-EXAMPLE.md) is also available which provides an iOS and watchOS applications.